Whispers from K2-18b: Could Life Be Alive Beneath a Distant Red Star?

 If this made you want to explore further, consider getting a home telescope…not to see K2-18b (we’re not there yet), but to feel closer to the stars.

 This telescope for beginners is affordable and beautiful, and I swear, there’s nothing more grounding than seeing Jupiter’s moons or Saturn’s rings with your own eyes.
-It reminds you just how big (and small!!!) you are.
+It reminds you just how big (and small!) you are.

 Keep an Eye on the Stars

-But the fact that we can ask, genuinely, scientifically, seriously, is already a victory.
+Maybe there’s life on K2-18b, maybe there isn’t, but the fact that we can ask, genuinely, scientifically, seriously, is already a victory.

-And it means something out there might be listening back.
+It means something out there might be listening back.

 I don’t know if life is out there.

-But I know we’re getting closer.
+But I know we’re getting closer to finding out that answer.

 Previous